3cqs-coder/SymBot/docs/README.md

 - No. Disabling a DCA bot will only prevent new deals from being started.
 Any existing deals that are running will continue until they complete or if you choose to panic sell.

 ### Why are my deals not updating or not getting pricing?
 - Your exchange credentials may be incorrect or you may be getting blocked, rate-limited, or experiencing some type of connectivity issues.
+Some exchanges also restrict access by region, so your server's IP address must reside in a location that is allowed.
 Check the logs for any error messages or unusual activity.
-You can do this from a command line terminal or in the SymBot web view.
+You can do this from a command line terminal or in the SymBot web interface.

 ### Why is my system suddenly using more CPU or memory?
 - SymBot is continuously monitoring and processing data from exchanges, potential signal providers you're using such as from 3CQS, accessing the database, or performing house-keeping tasks like purging old logs.
 During times of increased market volatility, more data could be coming in faster and may stay in memory for longer periods of time or as necessary.
 It is normal to see spikes in CPU or memory usage, but if either remain excessively high for extended periods of time you may want to look into it further.
 Many times upgrading your CPU, increasing system memory, or upgrading hard drive capacity tend to resolve most issues and provide much better performance and an improved trading experience.